The Brand Continuum

 This is where Return Potential becomes essential.

-The next section will describe how resilience works on the Continuum, and why some zones allow safe stretching while others snap under pressure.
+The next section will describe how resilience works in the Brand Continuum, and why some zones allow safe stretching while others snap under pressure.

 Return Potential; how resilience actually works

-This matters because movement between zones is natural.
-Brands stretch, adjust, contract, and expand all the time.
-But not every stretch is safe, and not every backward glide is recoverable.
+Return Potential matters because movement between zones is natural.
+Brands stretch, contract, and expand all the time.
+But not every stretch is safe, and not every adjustment is recoverable.
 Some zones allow you to push harder and return stronger.
 Others behave like thin ice.
-One wrong move and the organisation drops through.

-Return Potential is simply the organisation’s ability to come back to the equilibrium band: the middle of the Continuum where understanding and activation work together.
+Return Potential is the organisation’s ability to come back to the equilibrium band: the part of the Brand Continuum where understanding and activation work together.
 It’s not a metric you track on a dashboard.
 It’s a behavioural reality you feel when working inside an organisation:

 • some companies can stretch without breaking